mahekdesai/Academic-Success-Insight/README.md

 Generated confusion matrices for each model to visualize the true positive, true negative, false positive, and false negative predictions.

+## User-Friendly Prediction Algorithm

+Thus algorithm is developed using Logistic Rgression Model and can predict the students' preparedness depending on the user's input of the fields: gender, race, lunch, math score, reading score and writing score, during run time.

 ## Running the Code

 1. Ensure you have Python installed on your system.